 To understand which of these two options to go with, you need to know more than its basic functions and pricing.
 With this in mind, we’re going to take a look at how each of the two platforms perform regarding the most important website building tasks.

-We’re talking about site builder type that don’t require coding experience.
+We’re talking about site builders that don’t require coding experience.
 So, you’ll want your go-to platform to be as simple to use as possible.
-Here’s how the two perform in this department.
+Some modern tools even offer AI website-building capabilities, helping users create personalized sites faster with minimal effort.

 How Wix Handles It